astronomer/docs/astro/cli/astro-workspace-user-update.md

     ]}>
 <TabItem value="astro">

-Update a user's permissions in your current Astrp Workspace.
+Update the role of an existing user in your current Workspace.
 The CLI prompts you for the user's email.

 ## Usage